gersteinlab/shiny-dim-reduction/README.md

 ## AWS Integration

-If you intend to create an application for visualizing dimensionally reduced data, please consider the options below for supported storage methods:
+To create an application for visualizing dimensionally reduced data, please consider the options below for supported storage methods:

 * <b>Local Storage:</b> Store all generated data in a folder on a file system, usually named "reference".
 This is useful for portable executables, but may not be hostable through Shiny if the folder size is too large.
 * <b>AWS.S3:</b> Store all generated data in a bucket on AWS.S3.
 This substantially decreases app bundle size, but requires more setup.
 Although AWS offers a free plan, the onus is on the user to ensure that their AWS usage does not exceed their budget.